 It was the conclusion of the Hearing Panel that REALTOR® A’s advertising used exaggeration and had not presented a true picture in his representations to the buyer.
 REALTOR® A was found in violation of Article 12.

 Case #12-4: True Picture in Advertising

 REALTOR® A was the exclusive marketing agent for a home building organization in Redtown, a suburban community within a metropolitan area that also contained the communities of Whitetown and Bluetown.
-As part of his sales effort, he ran the following newspaper advertisement:
+As part of his sales effort, he posted the following on his blog:

 Plan A—built in Whitetown